Medieval household

 The medieval household was, like modern households, the center of family life for all classes of European society.
 Yet in contrast to the household of today, it consisted of many more individuals than the nuclear family.
 From the household of the king to the humblest peasant dwelling, more or less distant relatives and varying numbers of servants and dependents would cohabit with the master of the house and his immediate family.
 The structure of the medieval household was largely dissolved by the advent of privacy in early modern Europe.

-Variations were immense over an entire continent and a time span of about 1000 years.
-Yet it is still possible to speak of a classical model of the medieval household, particularly as it evolved in Carolingian France and from there spread over great parts of Europe.
+Variations were immense over an entire continent and a time span of about 1,000 years.
+However, it is still possible to speak of a classical model of the medieval household, particularly as it evolved in Carolingian France and from there spread over great parts of Europe.

 Historical background

 Neither Greek nor Latin had a word corresponding to modern-day "family".
 The Latin familia must be translated to "household" rather than "family".
-The aristocratic household of ancient Rome was similar to that of medieval Europe, in that it consisted – in addition to the paterfamilias, his wife and children – of a number of clients (clients), or dependents of the lord who would attend upon him, counsel him and receive rewards.
+The aristocratic household of ancient Rome was similar to that of medieval Europe, in that it consisted – in addition to the paterfamilias, his wife and children – of a number of clients (cliens), or dependents of the lord who would attend upon him, counsel him and receive rewards.
 Where it differed from its medieval equivalent was in the use of slaves rather than paid servants for the performance of menial tasks.
 Another difference was that, due to the relative security and peacefulness within the borders of the Roman Empire, there was little need for fortification.
 The aristocratic household of medieval Europe, on the other hand, was as much a military as a socio-economic unit, and from the 9th century onwards the ideal residence was the castle.